FStarLang/FStar/ulib/experimental/README.md

 of standard actions.

-`Steel.Semantics.Instantiate` then builds upon them to instantiate the State Typeclass presented in section 3.0. `Steel.Memory.Tactics` defines a set of tactics used to automate the frame resolution.
+`Steel.Semantics.Instantiate` then builds upon them to instantiate the State Typeclass presented in section 3.0. `Steel.Memory.Tactics` instantiates the F* canonical monoid tactic with our separation logic terms to automate frame resolution.

 `Steel.Effect` and `Steel.Effect.Atomic` build upon the SteelCore program logic defined in `Steel.Memory` and `Steel.Actions` to define two monadic effects, encapsulating respectively